top of page

 Those hardbacks wouldn’t be published by Colin Smythe going forward.
 After completing his two-book deal with that small house (and now employing Smythe himself as his agent), Pratchett went on to sign with bigger publisher Victor Gollancz – then independent but now a division of Big Five megapublisher Hachette.

 Gollancz bought the rights from Colin Smythe for hardback publication going forward of the exiting The Colour of Magic and The Light Fantastic, as well as the future Discworld books.
-They remained Pratchett's hardback publisher for a decade, their final Discworld publication betwen Jingo.
+They remained Pratchett's hardback publisher for a decade, their final Discworld publication being Jingo.

 Gollancz’s stewardship lasting eleven years, from 1987 to 1998, it passed through some distinct design eras which I’ve grouped roughly here.